jasbel/wp-iiotatlas/wp-content/plugins/happyforms/readme.txt

 Note: you'll need to upgrade to our paid contact form builder plugin to get some of the best goodies mentioned here.

 == Changelog ==

+= 1.10.0 =
+* New feature: Messages tab in Edit Form screen allows for complete language customization.
+* New feature: Prefill control for setting a default value on Short Text, Long Text, Email Address and Number fields.
+* Bugfix: "Email respondent a copy of their submission" → "Include submitted" feature was misbehaving.

 = 1.9.30 =
 * Improvement: Better styling control for choice fields option labels.